 Cash ISAs work just the same as a traditional savings account, however you don't pay tax on the interest you earn.
-There are different types of Cash ISA with the most straightforward being easy access Cash ISAs - they pay a variable rate of interest and you can access your money as often as you need to.
-These accounts are more suited to savers with short term goals or who need access to their savings.
+There are different types of Cash ISA, with our most straightforward ones being our Easy Access Cash ISAs - they pay a variable rate of interest and you can access your money as often as you need to.
+These accounts tend to be more suited to savers with short term goals or who need access to their savings.

 Some Cash ISAs are flexible, like our Easy Access Cash ISAs, which means you can withdraw money and replace it later on without it affecting your annual allowance, as long as it's done in the same tax year and the account remains open.
 For example, if you have already paid £10,000 into your ISA during the current tax year, you can withdraw £5,000 and still pay in another £15,000 before you reach your annual £20,000 limit.

 Another type of Cash ISA is a fixed rate Cash ISA.
 These tend to be suited for longer term savers, as you can generally receive a higher, fixed rate of interest in exchange for locking your money away for a fixed period.
 They could be ideal for savers who have a lump sum to pay in and don’t need access to their money before the end of the term as they’re saving for the future.